pypa/packaging.python.org/source/specifications/core-metadata.rst

-Automated tools consuming metadata SHOULD warn if ``metadata_version`` is greater than the highest version they support, and MUST fail if ``metadata_version`` has a greater major version than the highest version they support (as described in :pep:`440`, the major version is the value before the first dot).
+Automated tools consuming metadata SHOULD warn if ``metadata_version`` is greater than the highest version they support, and MUST fail if ``metadata_version`` has a greater major version than the highest version they support (as described in the :ref:`Version specifier specification <version-specifiers>`, the major version is the value before the first dot).

 For broader compatibility, build tools MAY choose to produce distribution metadata using the lowest metadata version that includes